AI Summary of Peer-Reviewed Research

 • Higher natural gas prices are likely to reduce green bond performance in the short run.

-• A stronger green bond market appears to have a positive short-to-medium-term effect on natural gas prices.
+• Green bond market growth is associated with a positive short-to-medium-term effect on natural gas prices.

-• The study uses a Quantile-on-Quantile approach with monthly data from 2013 to 2025.
+• The paper uses monthly data from 2013 to 2025 and a Quantile-on-Quantile approach.

 Disclosure